 Animals, like the polar bear, when their hibernation period overs and they want to come out then in that time a natural uncoupler called Thermogenin comes (present in their cell) and starts the uncoupling process of Electron Transport Chain (ETC) and oxidative phosphorylation.
 In this way, a lot of heat is produced and the animal again becomes active.

-In human infants, brown fats are present at their back which can produce thermogenin in their mitochondria.
+In human infants, brown fats are present on their back which can produce thermogenin in their mitochondria.
 The baby is heated and protected from the front by the mother’s breast and chest while the back of the baby has brown fat which produces heating by uncoupling the Electron Transport Chain (ETC) and oxidative phosphorylation and that’s why some cells uncouple the electron transport chain.

 Now I am sure you are much clear about Electron Transport Chain (ETC) and oxidative phosphorylation.